50 Amazing Landmarks in France To Visit

 30. Louvre Museum, Paris

-The Denon Wing is home to the Louvre’s best known paintings, including Leonardo da Vinci’s Mona Lisa.
-The Sully Wing is known for its statuary and antiquities, including the Venus de Milo.
-The Richelieu Wing houses the lavish apartments of Napoleon III and some famed Dutch art works, including Vermeer’s The Lacemaker.
+The Sully Wing is celebrated for its impressive collection of statues and antiquities, highlighted by the iconic Venus de Milo.
+The Richelieu Wing showcases the extravagant apartments of Napoleon III and houses a remarkable selection of Dutch art, including Vermeer’s exquisite painting, The Lacemaker.

 Here’s my guide to the history of the Louvre.
 I’ve also written an extensive guide to the underrated masterpieces of the Louvre and one on tips and tricks for visiting the Louvre.